djipco/webmidi/website/api/classes/Listener.md

 **Type**: number<br />

-The number of times the listener function was executed
+The number of times the listener function was executed.

 ### `.event` {#event}
 **Type**: string<br />

-The event name
+The event name.

 ### `.remaining` {#remaining}